palmenhq/palmenhq.dev-archived/source/_posts/diy-static-site-generator-pt-3.md

         output: {
           filename: 'bundle.js',
         },
-        devtool: mode.development() ? 'source-map' : 'none', // Instead of using `babel-sourcemap` here we want Webpack to take care of our source maps, as that's the plugin that will include all other JS files
+        devtool: mode.development() ? 'source-map' : 'none', // Instead of using `gulp-sourcemaps` here we want Webpack to take care of our source maps, as that's the plugin that will include all other JS files
       })
     )
     .pipe(mode.production(hash()))